Skip to main content

 Updated over a week ago

-Before deciding how you’re going to send your shipment, you need to know if there are flights available.
+When managing how to send shipments, you need to know if flights are available from your origin and to your destination.
 With WebCargo’s Schedules tool, you can find all of this information without calling each airline or leaving the platform.
 All you need is your origin, destination, and departure date.
 If you have a specific airline you want to search for, you can do that too.

 Watch the below video, or read the following article to find out how to use WebCargo’s scheduling tool.